Which school do you want to support?

 If your son or daughter shows a pattern of low scores on the CAASPP tests, hear the alarm bell.
 Don't ignore it.
 Don't let yourself be easily reassured.
 Few students make it to and through college with a pattern of low standardized test scores, even if their grades are OK.
 Talk to a counselor.
 Figure out what's standing in the way and do something about it.

 America's major national education law, the Every Student Succeeds Act (ESSA), requires that states evaluate the success of individual schools using indicators such as academic achievement and progress, English language proficiency, and high school graduation rates.
-Additionally, this evaluation must identify at least the 5% of schools that are farthest behind, either in total performance or in the performance of groups of students.
+Additionally, this evaluation must identify at least the 5% of schools that are farthest behind, either in terms of total performance or the performance of specific groups of students.
 It also requires that the state have a plan to improve these schools.

 Unlike federal law, which is focused on the success of individual schools, California state law focuses on the success of school districts, which oversee schools and school budgets.
 In 2017, the state introduced the California School Dashboard, which evaluates the success of its ~10,000 schools and ~1,000 school districts.
-School system success is measured based on short-term metrics like attendance and test scores, but also long-term ones like graduation rates, college readiness and rates of school suspension.
+School system success is measured based on short-term metrics like attendance and test scores, but also long-term ones like graduation rates, college readiness, and rates of school suspension.
 When schools are doing poorly on these measures, the state provides additional support through school districts, perhaps with help from the county office of education.

 But let's take it a step at a time.
 The next lesson focuses on the success of students.